-Because the price per share of our Series A Preferred Stock being offered is substantially higher than the net tangible book value per share of our common stock, you will suffer substantial dilution in the net tangible book value of the Series A Preferred Stock you purchase in this offering, assuming conversion of the Series A Preferred Stock into shares of our common stock.
-Based on a public offering price of \$ per share, and a net tangible book value per share of our common stock of \$1.62 as of September 30, 2012, if you purchase shares of our Series A Preferred Stock in this offering, assuming conversion of the Series A Preferred Stock into shares of our common stock, you will suffer immediate and substantial dilution of \$ per share in the net tangible book value of the common stock, excluding the effect of shares of common stock to be issued in our concurrent common stock offering.
+Because the price per share of our common stock being offered is substantially higher than the net tangible book value per share of our common stock, you will suffer substantial dilution in the net tangible book value of the common stock you purchase in this offering.
+Based on a public offering price of \$\ \text{per share, and a net tangible book value per share of our common stock of \$1.62 as of September 30, 2012, if you purchase shares of common stock in this offering, you will suffer immediate and substantial dilution of \$\ \text{per share in the net tangible book value of the common stock you purchase, excluding the effect of the conversion of shares of our Series A Preferred Stock to be issued in our concurrent Series A Preferred Stock offering.
 See "Dilution" for a more detailed discussion of the dilution you will incur if you purchase our securities in this offering.

-Our management will have broad discretion in how we use the net proceeds from this offering and our concurrent common stock offering, and we may use the proceeds in ways with which you disagree.
+Our management will have broad discretion in how we use the net proceeds from this offering and our concurrent Series A Preferred Stock offering, and we may use the proceeds in ways with which you disagree.

-While we intend to use the net proceeds from this offering and our concurrent common stock offering primarily for the development and commercialization of VEN 307, we have not allocated specific amounts of the net proceeds from this offering and our concurrent common stock offering for any specific purpose.
-Our management will have significant flexibility in applying the net proceeds of this offering and our concurrent common stock offering and, accordingly, you will be relying on the judgment of our management with regard to the use of these net proceeds and will not have the opportunity, as part of your investment decision, to assess whether the proceeds will be used in ways with which you disagree.
+While we intend to use the net proceeds from this offering and our concurrent Series A Preferred Stock offering primarily for the development and commercialization of VEN 307, we have not allocated specific amounts of the net proceeds from this offering and our concurrent Series A Preferred Stock offering for any specific purpose.
+Our management will have significant flexibility in applying the net proceeds of this offering and our concurrent Series A Preferred Stock offering and, accordingly, you will be relying on the judgment of our management with regard to the use of these net proceeds and will not have the opportunity, as part of your investment decision, to assess whether the proceeds will be used in ways with which you disagree.
 It is possible that our management may invest the net proceeds in ways that our stockholders may not desire, or in ways that may not yield a favorable, or any, return for our company.
-The failure of our management to use the net proceeds from this offering and our concurrent common stock offering effectively could have a material adverse effect on our business, financial condition, operating results and cash flow.
+The failure of our management to use the net proceeds from this offering and our concurrent Series A Preferred Stock offering effectively could have a material adverse effect on our business, financial condition, operating results and cash flow.